Valuing Negative Earnings or Early-Stage Companies

 Red flags in path analysis:

-The durable lesson: Path to profitability is not a promise; it is a testable hypothesis.
+The key insight: Path to profitability is not a promise; it is a testable hypothesis.
 Track quarterly results against management projections.
 Consistent misses mean the path does not exist.

 DCF with Negative Earnings: The Full Model